Productive Disposal of Nuclear Power Plant Wastes!

 Let's start to figure.
 The total spent nuclear fuel removed from the 103 operating American nuclear reactors in a year is about 2,000 metric tons, which is the same as 2 * 109 grams.
 Since each pellet weighs 7 grams, that means that about 280 million spent nuclear fuel pellets are removed each year.
 A lot!

-When a pellet is first put into a reactor, it starts out with an available energy of about 22 million Btus.
+When each little pellet is first put into a reactor, it starts out with an available energy of about 22 million Btus.
 (If you know that an average American house requires about 40 million Btus for an entire winter's heating needs, you are already starting to get way ahead of me!)
 Remember, every year, there are about 280 million spent pellets removed from reactors!
 And there are around 70 million family residences in the US.

 Let's check these numbers.
 If each pellet starts out with 2.2 * 107 Btus, and 2.8 * 108 new pellets are added each year, that means that they are adding a total of 6.2 * 1015 Btus of new energy to the US reactors each year.
 The published total nuclear electric power created in 2004 was 7.89 * 1011 kWh of electricity.
 One kWh = 3412 Btu, so this means that 2.692 * 1015 Btus of electricity was produced.
 So the thermal efficiency of the nuclear power plants in 2004 was 2.692/6.2 or around 43%.
 That is a little higher than it actually is, but close enough to indicate that the numbers are all basically right.
+(Part of this difference is due to newer pellets being made with GREATER ENERGY in them than the nuclear plants were originally designed to use.
+The content numbers given above for the annual fuel pellets was based on the (conservative) original design values.
+With larger energy available, the actual published figures for electricity made from nuclear actually then is in line with the 31% overall efficiency of light water nuclear electric plant design expectations and there is no variation at all.

 At some point a nuclear fuel pellet is determined to have a reduced remaining energy that it is considered not being worth keeping in the reactor.
 It seems very difficult to tell exactly when that is, as the decision is apparently generally made by a visual inspection of the pellets!
 But it is reasonable to assume that it is when the nuclear fuel is around 1/2 or 2/3 used up.
 The reason they are removed then is because the amount of steam generated (to power steam turbines which turn electric alternators) has dropped and the equipment all requires high and consistent production of steam.

 A more technical explanation is that the pellets then have too few decaying 235U atoms (each of which creates TWO neutrons in the process, a VERY important fact!) where there are enough neutrons created to act like pool cue balls to hit and break apart (fission) other 235U atoms.
 It was discovered in the 1940s that if you have at least 90% 235U present (with the other ten percent being the natural 238U) there are plenty of targets for the neutrons to hit and the fission can occur REALLY fast (in a nuclear weapon).
 It was also discovered then that if there is roughly 4% 235U present, there are ABOUT enough target 235U atoms so that a "controlled chain reaction" can be created (for creating electricity in a nuclear power plant).
 Once the percentage of 235U has dropped below around 1.5% or 2%, the fuel pellets barely create enough neutrons to be "economically practical" in a large scale nuclear power plant.
 However, there is still a good amount of fission that can and will still occur in that spent nuclear fuel pellet.
 Just not enough to PROFITABLY make electricity in power plants!
 So those pellets are "thrown away" and new pellets replace them, ones that create lots of neutrons!
-(Over the years of nuclear power generation, the fuel pellet percentage of 235U has been raised from the old 4% or so [which worked fine] to around 5% today.
+(Over the years of nuclear power generation, the fuel pellet percentage of 235U has been raised from the old 4% or so [which worked fine] to around 5% or even higher today.
 There is no actual need for that to have been done, and the added processing to raise the percentage up to 5% is fairly expensive, but power plant operators now find that they can use those pellets FOR A LONGER TIME BEFORE HAVING TO REPLACE THEM!
 It was entirely an economic decision!
 An unfortunate side effect of the higher 235U percentage is that a reactor is therefore slightly more susceptible to bad things happening.
-If safety devices fail, as in Three Mile Island or Chernobyl, that higher percentage of 235U can cause really bad things to happen pretty fast.
+If safety devices fail, as in Three Mile Island or Chernobyl, that higher percentage of 235U can cause REALLY bad things to happen pretty fast.
 Not nuclear-weapons-fast, but still a LOT faster than when they used to use 4% fuel.
 It was decided that power plants and Operators were capable of ensuring that the higher potency fuel would never become uncontrolled.
 We shall see.
+It sure seems doubtful to me when we see major disasters occuring around the world.

 The point of all this is that ALL spent nuclear fuel constantly produces and gives off heat.
 So there is a rather large amount of discarded spent fuel that is just sitting in storage, constantly and continuously giving off heat.
 The thought is to see if there might be some way of capturing that (low-grade) heat.